-When the time comes to commission a new logo for your business, it’s often fraught with problems that arise from the client not quite understanding what their logo is actually supposed to represent.
+When the time comes to commission a new logo for your business, it’s often fraught with problems which arise from the client not quite understanding what their logo is actually supposed to represent.
 All too often, emphasis is placed on the personal tastes and preferences of the client rather than considering how their prospective customers will interpret the logo.

 That’s not to say you shouldn’t get the logo you want; it’s finding a happy balance between your preferences and the ‘Golden Rules’ of logo design which is the tricky part for us designers.
 With that in mind, this article will hopefully help you achieve that happy balance.